Sarah Montague: Career

-Montague began her journalistic career with Channel Television in 1991.
-She joined Reuters in January 1995 and then became business correspondent for Sky News in January 1996.
+Montague commenced her journalistic career with Channel Television in 1991, on short term two-week contracts.
+She moved back to London as a Freelancer joining Reuters in January 1995 and subsequently became business correspondent for Sky News in January 1996.

-She joined the BBC during October 1997, and presented Newsnight, Breakfast and BBC News, before joining the Today news programme on BBC Radio 4 in 2002.
-She presented the first programme on BBC News 24 with Gavin Esler on 9 November 1997.
+She joined the BBC during October 1997, becoming the first voice on BBC News 24, the BBC’s first rolling news channel on 9 November 1997.
+She also presented Newsnight, Breakfast and BBC News, before joining the Today news programme on BBC Radio 4 in 2002.
 She has also presented HARDtalk on BBC News.
 In December 2008, she hosted BBC World's Nobel Minds in the library of the Royal Palace, Stockholm.
 The 2008 Nobel Prize winners in Physics, Chemistry, Medicine, Economics, and Literature had a round-table discussion on issues of global concern and their own contributions to the world of knowledge.

-On 6 November 2010, Montague broke a strike at the BBC called by the National Union of Journalists.
-She arrived to present the Today programme at 3:30 am, along with fellow presenter Evan Davis, not crossing the picket line.
-On 15 July 2011, she again broke an NUJ strike by presenting Today with Justin Webb, again by arriving early.
+On 6 November 2010, Montague broke a strike at the BBC called by the National Union of Journalists (NUJ).
+She and fellow presenter Evan Davis arrived at 3:30 am to present the Today programme, early enough to avoid crossing the picket line.
+On 15 July 2011, she again broke an NUJ strike by presenting Today with Justin Webb.

-In 2013, she was awarded an honorary degree Doctor of Letters by the University of Sussex.
-On 10 February 2015, she was awarded the degree of Doctor of Laws honoris causa from the University of Bristol.
+In 2013 she was awarded the honorary degree Doctor of Letters by the University of Sussex and in 2015 she was awarded the honorary degree Doctor of Laws from the University of Bristol.

-After 18 years, she left Radio 4’s flagship current affairs programme in April 2018 to take over the lead on the lunchtime news broadcast The World at One from Martha Kearney.
+After 18 years, she left Radio 4's flagship current affairs programme in April 2018 to take over the lead on the lunchtime news broadcast The World at One from Martha Kearney.
 She was earning much less than her male colleagues, with John Humphrys earning more than four times her salary.
 She described herself as "incandescent with rage" when she found out she was earning less than other presenters.
 In January 2020 Montague revealed that she had received a £400,000 settlement and an apology from the BBC for her unequal treatment.

 In 2018, she was criticised for misattributing the Electoral Commission's findings that the Vote Leave campaign broke the law in the 2016 referendum, thereby protecting several government ministers from pressure to resign.
-She repeatedly referred to “these allegations”, when they were, in fact, the findings of the statutory body charged with protecting the 2016 referendum and the integrity of UK elections.
-The Electoral Commission finding and fine were overruled in court in July 2019.
-The defendant in the court case said "This raises serious questions about its [The Electoral Commission's] conduct both during and after the referendum.".
+She repeatedly referred to "these allegations", when they were, in fact, the findings of the statutory body charged with protecting the 2016 referendum and the integrity of UK elections.
+The Electoral Commission finding and £20,000 fine against BeLeave and Darren Grimes were overruled in court in July 2019.
+The defendant in the court case said "This raises serious questions about its [The Electoral Commission's] conduct both during and after the referendum."
+The Guardian reported that "Vote Leave was fined £61,000, in part for refusing to cooperate with investigators".

+Montague appeared as a guest on the BBC Newscast (podcast) on 10 October 2025, to discuss the historic Israel-Gaza ceasefire agreement brokered by US President, Donald Trump.